kulics/koral/book-en/protocol-type.md

 Our student homework is really hard ...

 Let's explain what this section of the code:
-1. We have implemented an protocol, and now `student` is also considered as `homework`.
-We can use a `student` as `homework`.
+1. We have implemented an protocol, and now `Student` is also considered as `Homework`.
+We can use a `Student` as `Homework`.
-1. In the protocol we include the protocol of the two properties `Count, Do`, according to the provisions of a nor less.
+1. In the protocol we include the protocol of the two properties `count, do`, according to the provisions of a nor less.
-1. We have written the actual values ​​and functions for each of the two properties of the protocol, so that these two properties become one of the valid sub-properties of `student`.
+1. We have written the actual values ​​and functions for each of the two properties of the protocol, so that these two properties become one of the valid sub-properties of `Student`.
-1. We did something in `Do`, which reduced the total count of homework.
+1. We did something in `do`, which reduced the total count of homework.

 ## Use Protocol
 With the protocol included, we can use the student bundle that owns the protocol.

 E.g:
 ```
-peter := student{ Count=999999 }
+Peter := Student{ count=999999 }
-Prt( peter.Count )
+Prt( Peter.count )
 # print 999999, too much
-peter.Do()
+Peter.do()
 # did a homework
-Prt(peter.Count)
+Prt(Peter.count)
 # print 999998, or too much
 ```
 If this is the case, there is no advantage in defining these two properties directly in the package.